datastax/labs/dsgraph/20190711/README.md

 preview, you'll need special Labs versions of the Java and Python drivers.
 Visit the [DataStax Labs][1] website and download DataStax Graph (DSG).
-Then expand the zip file and refer to the `python-driver` and `java-driver` directories for futher instructions.
+Then expand the zip file and refer to the `python-driver` and `java-driver` directories for further instructions.

 ## Next Steps